amd/ZenDNN-pytorch-plugin/README.md

 Using the release package.

-> Download the package from AMD developer portal.
+> Download the package from AMD developer portal from [here](https://www.amd.com/en/developer/zendnn.html).

 > Run the following commands to unzip the package and install the binary.